Frequently asked questions

 How are you funded?

-The vast majority of BTP funding comes from the train operating
+The vast majority of our funding comes from the train

-companies and Network Rail, however we do accept funding from the
+operating companies and Network Rail, however we do accept funding

-Home Office for specific projects we are engaged in with them.
+from the Home Office for specific projects we are engaged in with

 Do you have the same powers as local